EmilStenstrom/friendlybit/posts/2007-03-21-currently-moving.md

 categories:
   - Other
 ---
-Just a quick note to let you know that I&#8217;m currently in the process of moving.
+Just a quick note to let you know that I'm currently in the process of moving.
 That means no internet for a couple of days.
-Stay tuned to the RSS, I&#8217;m not quitting :)
+Stay tuned to the RSS, I'm not quitting :)